ertanturan/JS-Task-App/README.md

    * Sub -  Action can be done only to logged and authorized user's data.
 - Patch User Avatar
    * Sub -  Action can be done only to logged and authorized user's data.

+## Task Features
+- Create Task
+   * Sub -  Action can be done only to logged and authorized user's task data.
+- Read Task
+   * Sub -  Action can be done only to logged and authorized user's task data.
+- Delete Task
+   * Sub -  Action can be done only to logged and authorized user's task data.
+- Patch Task
+   * Sub -  Action can be done only to logged and authorized user's task data.